Real carrier recommendations from independent insurance agents who have successfully placed pawn shops and secondhand dealers.

 Firearms inventory, high-value goods, robbery exposure, and regulatory compliance make pawn shops a specialty class.
 Carriers worry about stolen property liability and gun dealer endorsements.

 The carrier recommendations below aren't theoretical — they come from agents who have actually bound coverage for pawn shops and secondhand dealers.
-The most frequently mentioned carriers are Kinsale, USLI.
+The most frequently mentioned carriers are USLI, Kinsale, Auto-Owners.
 Scroll down for the full list, state-by-state breakdowns, and detailed agent discussions.

 These carriers are most frequently recommended by agents for placing pawn shops and secondhand dealers.
 Rankings are based on how often agents mention each carrier in successful placement discussions.